 - Marking requirements: information to be displayed on the product

 - SASO SLS system requirements for EER Labels.

-Duff Yang, Energy Efficiency and Performance testing engineer, Underwriters Laboratory, China
+Duff Yang, Energy Efficiency and Performance testing engineer, UL, China

-Amr Bashandy, UL SASO EER and IEC EE Program Lead, Underwriters Laboratory, KSA
+Amr Bashandy, UL SASO EER and IEC EE Program Lead, UL, KSA

 Moderators: Sharon Stammers and Martin Lupton, Founders, Light Collective, UK

 - Sakina Dugawalla-Moeller, Founder & Design Director, Light.Func, WIL Ambassador, UAE